18th Annual All College Day and Lecture

-This year's All College Day is in collaboration with the Engaged Pluralism Initiative.
+This year's All College Day is planned in collaboration with the Engaged Pluralism Initiative.

 College Center, North Atrium